DanielJabbour/BookHub/README.md

 # BookHub
-Software platform changing the way students buy and sell used books.
+A software platform changing the way students buy and sell used books.